-Woodworkers often find themselves ripping lumber to a dimension where its thickness is consistent to its width.
-Common applications for this include table legs, turning blanks, posts, slats, etc. Often times the first step is to plane the stock to the desired thickness, then take it to the table saw to cut the wood width.
-It might be tempting to use traditional means measure the thickness, or to use a reading from the planer itself to determine where to set your table saw fence to the wood width, but this can lead to inaccuracies simply due to the difference in scales of your various machines.
+Woodworkers often find themselves ripping lumber to a dimension where the thickness and width must be equal.
+Common applications for this include table legs, turning blanks, posts, slats, etc. Oftentimes, the first step is to plane the stock to the desired thickness, then take it to the table saw to cut the wood width.
+It might be tempting to use traditional means to measure the thickness, or to use a reading from the planer itself to determine where to set your table saw fence, but this can lead to inaccuracies simply due to the difference in scales of your various machines.

-When sizing table legs and similar components in a project, it’s critical that you have the thickness and wood width be consistent on each leg, and that all of the legs be consistent.
-It is slightly less important that the legs be sized to within 1/128” of the stated size in your plan.
-You want to remain reasonable true to the proportions of your design, but keep in mind that we are building wood projects and not transplanting livers here.
+When sizing table legs and similar components in a project, it’s critical that you have the thickness and wood width be consistent on each leg and that all of the legs are consistent.
+It is slightly less important for the legs to be sized to within 1/128” of the stated size in your plan.
+You want to remain reasonably true to the proportions of your design, but keep in mind that we are building wood projects and not performing heart surgery.

-When using wood to set up your fence, be sure to not set it too tightly.
-Go for a “Goldilocks fit”; just right!
+When using wood to set up your fence, it’s important to use a bit of finesse and make sure not to set it too tight.
+Go for a “Goldilocks fit.”
+Just right!